What Fruit Is Safe for Box Turtles? (Good Choices)

 Remember to offer fruits in moderation as part of a balanced diet that includes a variety of vegetables, insects, and commercial turtle food.

-ALSO READ: What Is The Best Substrate For A Box Turtle?
-(A Complete Guide)
+ALSO READ: What Is The Growth Rate Of A Box Turtle?

 Moderation and Variety in Fruit Consumption: